Amazo

 Amazo is a fictional character appearing in American comic books published by DC Comics.
 The character was created by Gardner Fox and Mike Sekowsky and first appeared in The Brave and the Bold #30 (June 1960) as an adversary of the Justice League of America.
 Since debuting during the Silver Age of Comic Books, the character has appeared in comic books and other DC Comics-related products, including animated television series, trading cards and video games.

-Traditionally, Amazo is an android created by the villain scientist Professor Ivo and gifted with technology that allows him to mimic the abilities and powers of superheroes he fights (usually the Justice League), as well as make copies of their weapons (though these copies are less powerful than the originals).
+Traditionally, Amazo is an android created by the villain scientist Anthony Ivo and gifted with technology that allows him to mimic the abilities and powers of superheroes he fights (usually the Justice League), as well as make copies of their weapons (though these copies are less powerful than the originals).
 His default powers are often those of the Flash, Aquaman, Martian Manhunter, Wonder Woman, and Green Lantern (the Justice League founding members that he first fought).
 He is similar and often compared with the later created Marvel android villain Super-Adaptoid (introduced 1966) and Marvel's other robotic adapting supervillain, "Ultimo", which was introduced in (April 1966).

 In the New 52 timeline of DC Comics, Amazo begins as the A-Maze Operating System and then becomes an android capable of duplicating superhuman powers.
 Later on, a sentient Amazo Virus infects research scientist Armen Ikarus and takes over his mind.
 With Ikarus as a host, the Amazo Virus infects other people, granting them super-powers and controlling their minds before they die within 24 hours.

 Amazo has been substantially adapted into media outside comics.
 Robert Picardo, Peter MacNicol, Thomas Lennon, and Nolan North, among others, have voiced the character in animated television series and films.
 Amazo also appears in the live-action Arrowverse crossover event "Elseworlds".